dji-sdk/Onboard-SDK/README.md

 #### Step2:

-In order to communicate with the N1 Autopilot via the Onboard OPEN protocal, a physical connection between your computer and N1 Autopilot is required with a USB to TTL serial cable (SOLD Seperately).
+In order to communicate with the N1 Autopilot via the Onboard OPEN protocal, a physical connection between your computer and N1 Autopilot is required with a USB to TTL full-duplex serial cable (SOLD Seperately).

+>Note:
->Note: The serial level of N1 Autopilot should be 3.3 V.
+*  The serial level of N1 Autopilot should be 3.3 V.
+*  Serial communication requires the use of full-duplex mode.

 ### Onboard SDK APP Registration & Flight Platform Activation

 Since the Onboard SDK allows developers to develop programmable UAV APPs, a more serious Onboard SDK APP registration and Flight Platform Activation has been introduced.